-This modern rapid transit system will support urban development and housing growth, which allows for increased public transport choice, building on the investment already made in the City Rail Link in Auckland and the additional trains to be introduced in Wellington later this decade, and the acceleration of Wellington's North-South, East-West, and Harbour Quays' bus corridors.
+These major public transport projects will support urban development and housing growth, which allows for increased public transport choice, building on the investment already made in the City Rail Link in Auckland and the additional trains to be introduced in Wellington later this decade, and the acceleration of Wellington's North-South, East-West, and Harbour Quays' bus corridors.
 The Government is funding KiwiRail to deliver network repairs and upgrades to ready the network for these major improvements.
 Completing Auckland's Rail Network Rebuild and upgrading Wellington's rail network substations are priorities for the Government.

-2 The Lower North Island Rail Integrated Mobility project is forecast to be funded from a combination of Crown Grants, NLTF and Local Share contributions.
+3 The Lower North Island Rail Integrated Mobility project is forecast to be funded from a combination of Crown grants, NLTF and Local Share contributions.

 There has been a 71 percent increase in Crown/NLTF funding for public transport over the past 5 years (Figure 3).
-However, over the same period patronage has decreased by 23 percent.
-This has partly been caused by

-COVID-19 restrictions, but numbers have not increased back to pre-COVID levels.
+However, between 2018/19 and 2022/23, patronage has decreased by 23 percent.
+This has partly been caused by COVID-19 restrictions, but numbers had not increased back to pre-COVID restriction levels.